eklicious/mlocust/README.txt

 LOCAL DEVELOPMENT:
 You only need to set up the venv and pip install once if nothings changed with the requirements file.

-python3 -m venv gke-load-tester-env source gke-load-tester-env/bin/activate
+python3 -m venv mlocust-env
+source mlocust-env/bin/activate
 python -m pip install -r requirements.txt flask run deactivate